-All settings are saved in the DreamLight Constellation preferences file found in the following locations:
+The DreamLight Constellation config.json file is saved in the following locations:

 Mac OS X:

-We will fix any bugs that are found and fixable within DreamLight Constellation and/or DLI_SNUB-Launcher in subsequent updates if possible, but are unable to fix any bugs in LightWave 3D ScreamerNet LWSN itself.
+We will fix any bugs that are found within DreamLight Constellation and/or DLI_SNUB-Launcher in subsequent updates when possible.
+We are unable to fix any bugs in LightWave 3D ScreamerNet LWSN itself of course.
+For those you’d need to contact NewTek.
 If you think you’ve found a bug in DreamLight Constellation and/or DLI_SNUB-Launcher please try to render the scene directly in LightWave 3D ScreamerNet LWSN alone using LightWave’s built-in network render panel.
 That’s the best way to rule out any LightWave 3D ScreamerNet LWSN bugs.

-Please report any issues or problems through our Contact Form.
-While we can’t troubleshoot your custom setup, we can often point you in the right direction and we respond to email support inquiries for registered users as soon as possible.
-We do not have telephone tech support, so no phone calls please.
+Please report any DreamLight Constellation issues or bugs through our Contact Form.
+While we can’t troubleshoot your custom setup, we can often point you in the right direction.
+We respond to email support inquiries for registered users as soon as possible.
+We do not offer telephone tech support, so no tech support phone calls please.

 DreamLight Constellation License